Franco Morone, a pride of Italian acoustic guitar

 Do you remember how your passion for music and guitar was born?
 Did you have someone in your family or with your close friends who approached you and started you on the instrument?

 Noting my great passion for music, my parents led me to the guitar lesson.
-Even before reading, I could recognize the 45 laps from the color of the label, spending the whole days listening to songs on the radio.
+Even before reading, I could recognize the 45 laps from the colour of the label, spending whole days listening to songs on the radio.
 It was the late 60s/early 70s music.
-My paternal uncle played the drums on a cruise ship and when he decided to quit he asked me if I wanted his battery.
-I was very shy, so I did not say a real yes.
+My paternal uncle played the drums on a cruise ship.
+When he decided to quit, he asked me if I wanted his battery.
+I was shy, so I did not say ‘yes.’
 Fortunately, otherwise, I might have become a drummer.
-At that time my family was near to the great decision to emigrate to the United States.
+My family at that time was near deciding to emigrate to the United States.
 So they took the chance to a first trip to test the ground.
-My father told about this new jazz music that was starting to be shoot also in Italy.
-But the economy started to run also in our country.
+My father told me about this new jazz music that was starting to be shoot also in Italy.
+But the economy was running well also in our country.
 So they decided to stay in Italy.

 Tell us about your subsequent musical experiences.

-My teacher was an accordionist who rounded up with plectrum guitar lessons; in those years he taught me to read the pentagram, the basic chords and some of the most popular melodies.
-I had become quite good from a rhythmic point of view so with my first bands I had this role.
+My teacher was an accordionist who rounded up with plectrum guitar lessons; in those years, he taught me to read the pentagram, the basic chords and some of the most known melodies.
+I had become quite good from a rhythmic point of view, so with my first band, I had a role.
 As I began, I started with my first solos.
 I also recognized the basic chords and the main intervals by ear.
-This period did not affect me so much musically, but playing around I got to know the stage and started to have different experiences.
-I played the electric guitar; taking into consideration the acoustic-only towards the 5th year of high school where the experience of the groups was over and I was preparing for the university.
-In those years it was a real shock to find the fingerstyle of Leo Kottke and John Fahey.
-In Bologna, I was able to find other recordings of the folk revival and listen to emerging fingerpickers who would then become colleagues and friends like Duck Baker, Woody Mann, and others.
+This period did not affect me so much musically, but playing live, I got to know the stage and started to have different experiences.
+I was playing the electric guitar, taking into consideration the acoustic-only towards the 5th year of high school, when the experience with the groups was over, and I was preparing for the university.
+In those years, it was a real shock to find the fingerstyle of Leo Kottke and John Fahey.
+I found other folk revival recordings and could listen to emerging fingerpickers in Bologna.
+They would become afterwards colleagues and friends like Duck Baker, Woody Mann, and others.

 When he starts to compose and his sense of the melody